 But across from the school, where the temporary offices had been, all that was left was big long piles of torn up lumber and soggy papers.
 Betsy had smashed every one of those old wooden buildings into so many tons of matchsticks.

 Oh well, I thought, the Air Force was planning to get rid of them anyway.
 Betsy saved the Air Force the trouble of tearing them down.
 But I wondered who would get stuck sorting out all the soggy papers.

 A few days later, I went back to the flying club and did some work there, helping the mechanics while they were working on the little club planes.
 That afternoon Howard took me up again in the Aeronca Champ.
 We flew along the coast toward San Juan.

 When we passed Arecibo, I looked down.
-There by the water, where the big rusty patch had been, I saw what resembled a huge spread-out junk pile, with what looked like paper and sticks and mud all strewn along the beach.
+There by the water, where the big rusty patch had been, I saw what resembled a huge spread-out junk pile, with paper and sticks and mud all strewn along the beach.

 I tapped Howard and pointed.
 He nodded, and shouted over the engine noise, “Bye-Bye shantytown.”

 When I got back home, I told mother and father, who had flown his B-36 back from Florida that day, about the mess on the beach.

 Mother said she wasn’t surprised.
 Filomena had come back to work that day, she added, but only for a little while.
 She had asked mother for the rest of the week off.
 She had also asked for twenty-five dollars.
 She too, it seemed, now needed to build a new house.